hyperspy/hyperspy/doc/user_guide/mva.rst

 the elbow or knee is found in the variance plot by estimating the distance from each point in the variance plot to a line joining the first and last points of the plot and selecting the point where this distance is largest.
-In case of multiple occurrences of a maximum value the index corresponding to the first occurrence is returned.
-As the index starts at zero, the number of significant PCA components is the elbow index position + 1.
+In the case of multiple occurrences of a maximum value the index corresponding to the first occurrence is returned.
+As the index of the first component is zero, the number of significant PCA components is the elbow index position + 1.

 .. figure::  images/screeplot_elbow_method.png
    :align:   center